jssee/vsvs/README.md

 ### 4) How playlist generation works

-- Automatic: When a session switches from Submission → Voting, a Convex action creates a Spotify playlist under the vsvs account, adds tracks sorted by stars, and stores the `playlistUrl` on the session.
+- Automatic: When a stage switches from Submission → Voting, a Convex action creates a Spotify playlist under the vsvs account, adds tracks sorted by stars, and stores the `playlistUrl` on the stage.
 - Manual (for testing): On the battle page, the creator sees a “Generate Playlist Now” button in the Current Session section.
   - On success, the playlist URL displays immediately.